COLLINSVILLE, Okla. — During the Oct. 7 Collinsville City Commission meeting, commissioners discussed the future of the Ward Wiseman Animal Haven.

 “I think at this point we will start looking for other opportunities,” Huffman said, “We just kind of have to figure that out.
 It’s been kind of a short-notice kind of thing.”

-Rick Phillips, who participated in the protest, says the closure of the facility would be detrimental to the city.
+Rick Phillips, who participated in the protest, said the closure of the facility is detrimental to the city.

 “There’s kids that go there just to visit and have fun and be with the animals and sit and read to them,” Phillips said, “It’s amazing what they can do.”